tyconsulting/blog.tyang.github.io/_posts/2011-08-03-sccm-package-stuck-at-install-pending-state.md

   - Package Distribution
   - SCCM
 ---
 Last week, someone power cycled one of our secondary site server (also a DP) via the remote management card without shutting down the OS first.
 At that time, a software update deployment package (total size of 13MB) was being pushed to this site.
-As result, this particular update package got stuck at “Install Pending” even few days after the reboot.
+As result, this particular update package got stuck at "Install Pending" even few days after the reboot.

 I noticed below error was logged in <strong>distmgr.log</strong> every few minutes: